josepdcs/go-proposal-hexagonal-arch/README.md

-# Clean Architecture using Golang with Gin framework
+# My proposal for a hexagonal architecture in Go with Gin

+This is a fork from [https://github.com/thnkrn/go-gin-clean-arch](https://github.com/thnkrn/go-gin-clean-arch)

 ## Template Structure